Balt'Amour carries some of the greatest bloodlines in

 |

-CALYPSO I Calypso I
+CALYPSO I Calypso I had a smooth, harmonious top-line

-had a smooth, harmonious top-line with a well carried neck and lots of expression.
+with a well carried neck and lots of expression.
 Beautiful shoulder and wither.
-Strong bone,
+Strong bone, correct legs and feet with high

-correct legs and feet with high set on hocks.
+set on hocks.
 He had well defined joints and was a marvellous mover.
 He consistently passed on his best qualities to all of his offspring.
-His offspring
+His offspring have elegant

-sons and 147 approved daughters.
+147 approved daughters.
 Calypso I was himself approved in 1975.

 |